 How to claim a data breach class action rebate

-Claims must be submitted online or postmarked by Jan.
+Class members must submit a claim form online or postmark it by Jan.
 14, 2026.

 Settlement administrator's mailing address: Pannozzi v.
-Deloitte Consulting LLP c/o Kroll Settlement Administration LLC, P.O.
+Deloitte Consulting LLP, c/o Kroll Settlement Administration LLC, P.O.
 Box 5324, New York, NY 10150-5324

 Required proof and claim information